-- 30. All employers utilising the special exemption scheme should take notice of the policy intent behind it: - The Government expects employers to contribute as much towards their payroll costs as they can afford. - Employees should not suffer hardship as result of being disadvantaged twice, firstly due to contractual reductions arising from hour or pay rate negotiations, and secondly through their employer not meeting the full 20% of payroll costs. - The Government expects employers to utilise the scheme to ensure that those on the lowest wages are least affected and each employee is paid in line with these guidelines, as close as possible to their pre-COVID-19 wage.
+- 32. All employers utilising the special exemption scheme should take notice of the policy intent behind it: - The Government expects employers to contribute as much towards their payroll costs as they can afford. - Employees should not suffer hardship as result of being disadvantaged twice, firstly due to contractual reductions arising from hour or pay rate negotiations, and secondly through their employer not meeting the full 20% of payroll costs.